Commission on Aging

 - Gary Wente

-The City of Wheaton and their Commission on Aging sponsor a program to give monthly financial assistance to senior residents who qualify.
-Seniors who meet the three (3) following requirements may apply for Wheaton Housing Assistance:
+The City of Wheaton and its Commission on Aging sponsor a program to give monthly financial assistance to senior residents who qualify.
+Seniors who meet the four (4) following requirements may apply for Wheaton Senior Assistance:

 - Age: Must be at least 65 years or older.